-El Equipo Creates Urban Retreat for Travelers and Locals in the Kimpton Vividora Barcelona
+El Equipo Creativo Creates Urban Retreat for Travelers and Locals in the Kimpton Vividora Barcelona

 The Barcelona -based studio, El Equipo Creativo, designed several spaces in the Kimpton Vividora Barcelona hotel, part of the Kimpton hotel group.
 They sought to create a dialogue between the boutique hotel and the surrounding neighborhood, the Gothic Quarter in Barcelona, with its narrow streets that lead to unexpected plazas and patios.
 A curated selection of contemporary furniture from local brands and handcrafted ceramics is casual and inviting and injects a local flair into the spaces.